gha3mi/forimage/README.md

 ## Contributing

 Contributions to `ForImage` are welcome!
 If you find any issues or would like to suggest improvements, please open an issue.
+For consistency of the source code, use `snake_case` to name the variables and procedures and use [fprettify](https://github.com/pseewald/fprettify) altogether with the style file `fprettify.rc`.